thang9047/Hosting-Udagram/Docs/README.md

 - `npm run frontend:install`    - To install frontend dependencies.
 - `npm run frontend:build`      - To build the Angular/Frontend.
 - `npm run frontend:deploy`     - To deploy the project to S3 using `./udagram-frontend/bin/deploy.sh` deploy script.
-- `npm run backend:install`     - To install backend dependencies.
+- `npm run api:install`     - To install backend dependencies.
-- `npm run backend:change-main` - To change the main entry point in the package.json from `src/server.js` to `server.js` using `./udagram-api/bin/edit-main-entry.sh` with the help of jq and sponge.
-- `npm run backend:build`       - To transpile the Typescript/Backend.
+- `npm run api:build`       - To transpile the Typescript/Backend.
-- `npm run backend:aws-eb`      - To Install AWS-EB using `./udagram-api/bin/aws-eb.sh` install script.
-- `npm run backend:deploy`      - To deploy the project to EB using `./udagram-api/bin/deploy.sh` deploy script.
+- `npm run api:deploy`      - To deploy the project to EB using `./udagram-api/bin/deploy.sh` deploy script.
 ## CircleCi

 The order of the run jobs: